SushantSingh-23-01/Image_Inference/SDXL_optimizations/readme.md

 ## Key Features

-* **SDXL Model Quantization:** Scripts and notebooks demonstrating various quantization techniques to reduce the memory footprint of full SDXL models.
+* **SDXL Model Quantization:** Scripts and notebooks for converting to lower quant gguf format using llama.cpp.
-    * using `llama.cpp` to convert models to quantized GGUF formats.
 * **LoRA Compression:** Tools and examples for compressing LoRA (Low-Rank Adaptation) models.